 Step 1: Determine Your Objectives

-There are many reasons people raise their own cattle.
-Some people want to raise their own milk and meat.
+There are many reasons people raise cattle.
+Some want to grow their own milk and meat.
 Others are interested in the possibilities of a grassfed beef business.
 Still others enjoy preserving rare breeds.
 Whatever your interest, it’s important to set your expectations up front, because this will determine what type of cattle you will need, how many, and what type of management system you will need.
 Write your objectives down so that you can refer to them later.

 Read more: Building a Sustainable Business »

 Step 2: Develop a Sales and Marketing Plan

 How will you sell your cattle or cattle products, assuming you are not raising cattle strictly for your own use?
 You have numerous options, so be sure to spend some time researching this.
 Beef and dairy products can be sold on-farm, at farmers’ markets, to restaurants, and even online in some cases.
 Live cattle can be sold directly, at organized auctions, or at sale barns.
 Find out what is required for each sales venue to determine whether it will be a good fit for you.
 Also spend some time considering advertising, setting up a website, and other marketing possibilities.
 Be sure to keep notes on your findings and decisions.

 Step 3: Plan Your Management System

 Are you planning on raising cattle strictly on forage, or perhaps with some grain?
 What type of health program do you expect to implement?
 How many times a day do you want to milk your cows?
 For breeding stock, what genetic defects do you plan to test for and select against?
 You will definitely be learning as you go, but it doesn’t hurt to have some details ironed out in the beginning, as it will help you in selecting cattle and in preparing your facilities.
 A rough plan will do.
 Again, be sure to do your research and take copious notes.

 Read more: Grazing Systems Planning Guide »